Sage-Bionetworks/schematic/README.md

 pip3 install --upgrade pip
 ```

-## Installation guide for developers/contributors
+## Installation Guide For: Contributors

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.